-Determination: In Place
+Determination: In Place But Needs Improvement

-Guernsey's domestic legislative framework is in place and contains all of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (SRs 1.1 - 1.3).
-It also provides for a framework to enforce the requirements (SR 1.4).
+India's domestic legislative framework is in place and contains many of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures but it needs improvement in relation to the scope of Reporting Financial Institutions required to report information (SR 1.1).
+More specifically, India provides for six categories of jurisdiction-specific Non-Reporting Financial Institutions that are not in line with the requirements.